SanderRonde/VSCode-Gerrit/README.md

 The following (all optional) fields are supported:

--   `changeID` - The relevant change.
+-   `change` - The relevant change.
 If not supplied, defaults to the currently checked out change.
-Must have the format `I[0-9a-f]{40}` (so not just the patch number).
+Can be either the change ID or patchset number.
 -   `patchSet` - The relevant patch set.
 If not supplied, defaults to the latest patch set.
 Must be a number.
 -   `checkout` - If provided, the change will be checked out.
 If not, the change will be previewed.
 -   `file` - The file to open.